 Rote Memorization: Kind of Out of Favour These Days

-It seems that straight up memorization of a language is a bit out of vogue these days with things like the audio-lingual method going out of fashion.
+It seems that straight-up memorization of a language is a bit out of vogue these days, with things like the audio-lingual method going out of fashion.
 These days, things like communicative language teaching and extensive reading are all the rage.
 In these newer methods, there is almost no emphasis on rote learning.
-Instead, it’s all about negotiating meaning between communicators or simply learning new words through repeated exposure.
+Instead, it’s all about negotiating means between communicators or simply learning new words through repeated exposure.

 Paul Nation: Rote Memory and Vocabulary Acquisition

-I went to a couple sessions at a Kotesol conference a few years back with Paul Nation, who is generally considered to be the expert on vocabulary acquisition.
+I went to a couple of sessions at a Kotesol conference a few years back with Paul Nation, who is generally considered to be the expert on vocabulary acquisition.
 The one thing that resonated with me deeply and has stuck with me since then was his emphasis on rote memorization of vocabulary as an essential part of learning another language.